Making Plan Amendments to Your Employee Benefits Plan During a Crisis

-In recent weeks, Canada and the rest of the world have been forced to adapt in new ways to the coronavirus (COVID-19) outbreak.
-Businesses and stores are closing temporarily, consumers are encouraged to stay at home and practice social and physical distancing, and many Canadians have transitioned to working from home entirely.
+As a result of the coronavirus (COVID-19) outbreak, businesses and stores are closing temporarily.
+Consumers are encouraged to stay at home and practice social and physical distancing, and many Canadians have transitioned to working from home entirely.

-At Benefits by Design (BBD) Inc., we know the value an employee benefits plan brings – both to a business and to its individual employees, particularly in times of a worldwide health pandemic.
-However, we also understand that these are extraordinary circumstances, and we want to take this opportunity to highlight some creative solutions for business owners to maintain important benefits coverage through this time of crisis while potentially reducing the costs to their business.
+We want to take this opportunity to highlight some creative solutions for business owners to maintain essential benefits coverage through this time of crisis while potentially reducing the costs to their business.

-The first thing to consider is amendments to the plan design.
-Your Insurer can work with you and your Advisor to make cost-savings adjustments, while still maintaining crucial coverage, such as Extended Health Care (EHC), Life Insurance, or an Employee Assistance Program (EAP).
+The first thing to consider is making plan amendments.
+Your insurer can work with you and your Advisor to make cost-savings adjustments while still maintaining crucial coverage.

 Restructuring Your Benefits

 One thing to consider as you go through this exercise is the importance of mental health services.
-In these uncertain times, employees’ mental health will be very important as they struggle to adapt to changing circumstances, economic instability, and the anxiety that comes with a global pandemic.
-When restructuring your benefits, it’s worth taking a close look at your mental health resources and whether you feel you have the right coverage in place.
+When restructuring your benefits, it’s worth taking a close look at your mental health resources and whether you feel you have the right coverage.
 Consider adding resources like an Employee Assistance Program (EAP) to your benefits package if your plan does not already have one (more on those below).

 A Health Care Spending Account (HCSA) allows employers to contain the costs of eligible health expenses by defining a specific dollar amount per employee to use on these expenses.

-As we noted above, many paramedical practitioners will be closed and employees unable to use their services.
+Many paramedical practitioners are closed, and employees unable to use their services.
 However, HCSAs also include options for mental health services, and employers can create a specific plan design through a Standalone® HCSA to allow for only those services to be eligible.

-Benaccount is a lower-cost, high deductible solution that covers catastrophic expenses that might otherwise leave employees financially at risk.
-It focuses on protecting them from costly, unexpected expenses and less on ancillary insurance, such as dental, massage, or chiropractors.
+BBD’s Benaccount is a lower-cost, high deductible solution that covers catastrophic expenses that might otherwise leave employees financially at risk.
+It focuses on protecting them from costly, unexpected costs, and less on ancillary insurance, such as Dental Insurance, massage, or chiropractors.
 Benaccount is also paired with an HCSA to provide employees with some flexibility and choice.